in

 Smart Light Switches

-Smart light switches allow you to control lights throughout the interior and even exterior of your home from a single point.
+Smart luminaire switches allow you to control lights throughout the interior and even exterior of your home from a single point.
 That point could be a panel installed on a wall, integrated with your thermostat or even home security system.

 It could also be an app on your phone, allowing you to adjust the lighting in your home from any location.

-Some of the innovations of smart light switches & bulbs include voice recognition, smartphone technology enabled and bulbs with color changing technology and built-in bluetooth speakers.
+Some of the innovations of smart switches & bulbs include voice recognition, smartphone technology enabled and bulbs with color changing technology and built-in bluetooth speakers.

 Remote Controls